-The percent of capital maintenance to capital expansion outlay will be a minimum of 33 percent and a maximum of 67 percent.
+Policy Statement: The percent of capital maintenance to capital expansion outlay will be a minimum of 75% and a maximum of 90%.

-Transit remains a capital-intensive business and continued quality service relies solidly on maintenance of infrastructure and equipment.
+Rationale: Transit remains a capital-intensive business and continued quality service relies solidly on maintenance of infrastructure and equipment.
 Investments must anticipate future service requirements and capacity.
 Ridership is increased only through a clean, dependable, and well-operated system.

-Recognizing that the capital program requires a critical balance between maintenance of existing assets and expansion efforts, this policy objective has been used in the past to develop the annual capital budget.
-In 2009 and 2010, the capital maintenance to expansion ratio is 95.6% and 99.0%, respectively.
+Implementation: Recognizing that the capital program requires a critical balance between maintenance of existing assets and expansion efforts, this policy objective has been used in the past to develop the annual capital budget.
+In 2009, 2010, and 2011, the capital maintenance to expansion ratio is 95.6%, 99.0%, and 96.9%, respectively.
 During these years, our capital projects are to maintain our existing vehicles, buildings, and infrastructure.
 A reduced level of Sales Tax means the funds available will be used for maintenance and no funds available for expansion.
-This is the new reality currently faced.
+This is a new reality currently faced.
+The ratio is estimated at 83.3% in 2012 and at this level will be within goal.

-The Authority will strive to take advantage of all available State and Federal grants and other financing programs for capital improvements, including but not limited to, State of Ohio public transportation grants and Federal Highway Administration programs as well as the programs of the Federal Transit Administration.
+Policy Statement: The Authority will strive to take advantage of all available State and Federal grants and other financing programs for capital improvements, including but not limited to, State of Ohio public transportation grants and Federal Highway Administration programs, as well as the programs of the Federal Transit Administration.

-Various %ormula+grants are usually allocated to systems based on service or demographic indicators.
+Rationale: Various formulaq grants are usually allocated to systems based on service or demographic indicators.
 Discretionary grants are competitive and require the maintenance of positive relationships, solid planning, and well-conceived projects.
 The Authority strives to maximize grant funding in order to best leverage local funds.
-Furthermore, as more dollars are needed to support an aggressive Long-Range Plan, the Authority will explore and secure other creative and non-traditional revenue sources.
+Furthermore, as more dollars are needed to support an aggressive Long-Range plan, the Authority will explore and secure other creative and non-traditional revenue sources.

-Limited availability of funding at the Federal, State, and Local levels meant the Authority could only place emphasis on the most essential and realistic capital projects during the 2011 process.
+Implementation: Limited availability of funding at the Federal, State, and Local levels meant the Authority could only place emphasis on the most essential and realistic capital projects during the 2012 process.
 The Authority continues to aggressively pursue the flexible funding authorized under the Safe, Accountable, Flexible, Efficient, Transportation Equity Act: A Legacy for Users (SAFETEA-LU) and continues to improve its internal capability to plan, finance, and implement its Capital Improvement Plan.

-The 2011 Budget also reflects the capitalization of traditional maintenance type expenditures allowable at the Federal level, which includes inventory material and supplies and preventive maintenance costs.
+The 2012 Budget also reflects the capitalization of traditional maintenance type expenditures allowable at the Federal level, which includes inventory material and supplies and preventable maintenance costs.
 It also includes funding from the Transportation Review Advisory Committee (TRAC).
 Long-Range capital planning efforts continue and will shape future capital strategies.